JasonBock/AdventOfCode2024/docs/notes.md

 * Find the magic 54 values from the "hint".
 Any time that is computed, add it to the map.
 That should give `54 * 75 = 4050`.
 4K key/values is not a big deal.
 * Consider doing persistence around the map.
 * Consider reintroducing tasks and change to `ConcurrentDictionary<(BigInteger, int), BigInteger>`.

+## Day 12

+### Part 2
+I'm dumb.
+I make a new line if I find more than one line, but I never add that new line to the line list.
+This doesn't come up in the unit tests, but in the main problem, it does.
+Oops.
+Need to fix that.

 # TODOs
 * Day 1